LISTEN TO MY LATEST PODCAST EPISODE

 • If the sample-maker isn’t hitting measurements, make sure you’re using the same measurement process.

-• For more specific steps on measuring a sample, check out my Points of Measure Guide here!
+• For more specific steps on measuring a sample, check out my Points of Measure (POM) Guide here!

 2. Check the garment construction and stitching